redpwn/rcds/docs/quickstart.rst

     RCDS_RCTF_URL=https://ctf.example.com
     RCDS_RCTF_TOKEN=999omGulJ8OUxy+NNMmfV4VbErhHf5HTxRU07FKFdDYQmEGworLsxl2G6Hdl6BgrkYvhfAZoR0IEdE0XXlurGB1szIjdIk1whr3iSP2ZIdAC7chSDlk9SL/iN68J

-You can obtain the token by creating an admin account (`Instructions here <https://rctf.redpwn.net/management/admin/>`_), copying the token from the admin page, and then url decoding it.
+You can obtain the token by creating an admin account (`Instructions here <https://rctf.redpwn.net/management/admin/>`_).
+Once you have created the admin account, click on the profile page, and grab the token from the "Copy Link" button on the top right.
+Make sure to URL decode the token before putting it in the ``.env`` file.

 From google cloud, create a standard kubernetes cluster.
 Make sure that it is NOT an autopilot cluster, which google cloud will try to default to.
+Autopilot clusters in google cloud have limited permissions, and you will almost certainly need more permissions, so selecting the standard cluster is a must.
 If doing this through the UI, there should be an option on the top right to switch to a standard cluster.

-Enable Dataplane V2 if it is not already enabled by default.
+Enable Dataplane V2 by clicking the "Dataplane V2" checkbox under clusters -> networking if it is not already enabled by default.
 Additionally, under the network settings tab, create a new tag called ``open-nodeports``.
 We will be using this later to configure the firewall.

 Once the kubernetes cluster is created, click the connect button on the top bar of the cluster page and connect to the cluster using the command provided.
 This will set up your local kubectl configuration to connect to the cluster.